johanpi/docker-webmin/README.md

 # docker-webmin
 Docker container running Webmin on Ubuntu 20.04 LTS.

-SSL has been switched off but can be swtiched back on by removing the line in the Dockerfile.
+SSL has been switched off but can be switched back on by editing the Dockerfile.

 http://server-ip:10000

 Username: root

 Password: password